 And who is a citizen developer?

-When a non-developer builds apps, he is referred to as a citizen developer and the process is called citizen development.
+When a non-developer builds apps, he is referred to as a citizen developer, and the process is called citizen development.
 But doesn’t shadow IT means the same?
 Well, there’s a crucial difference.
 Shadow IT happens without the knowledge or consent of the IT department.
-A citizen developer, on the other hand, uses tools that the IT department recommends.
-Any business user who use no-code low-code tools to create apps is a citizen developer.
-Can you become a citizen developer?
+On the other hand, a citizen developer uses tools that the IT department recommends.
+Any business user who uses no-code, low-code tools to create apps is a citizen developer.
+Let’s see who can become a citizen developer.

 The pressure on IT is immense today.
 Never before were they stressed to such an extent to churn quick, reliable, and integrated applications.
 And the work does not stop even after development.
 Users need IT support for updates and maintenance.
 This is why the role of citizen developers has become important.
 They use simple no-code platforms to develop apps that are flexible and easy to use.
 Any updates or edits are also done without the requirement of IT expertise.

 Let’s talk about this with a few instances which are quite common in the workplace today.

-Citizen development can be implemented, for example, in circumstances where homegrown applications are not viable.
+For example, citizen development can be implemented in circumstances where homegrown applications are not viable.
 Most organizations need quick answers for problems such as crisis response.
-Managing new requests, tracking remote workers, ensuring all assets are secure, etc. is time-consuming.
+Managing new requests, tracking remote workers, ensuring all assets are secure, etc., is time-consuming.
 For these strategic solutions, the dependency is usually on the IT department and SaaS solutions.
 This directly translates to risks and costs.
 Time is another factor.
 If an organization starts building its own applications to tackle this problem, it needs a dedicated IT team.
 That is also quite difficult and expensive.